 Belizeans’ are known to be very friendly.
 They’ll welcome you with absolute warmth, making you feel like a part of their own.
 I remember meeting Ernie one of the locals sitting at David’s Adventure Tour.
 I sat there waiting for David the evening before I was leaving the town and turns out he was to, we both began chatting and the next thing I know, I am learning to make ceviche at his place from one of his friends at the barbecue party that he invited me to.

 While I was staying at Cohune Palms, the owner, Mike made me feel at home by accompanying me whenever I got back early from my excursions.
 We would sit, drink and talk about Belizeans plight of dealing with the Guatemalans illegally entering their country and stealing their vehicles and horses!
 When it comes to hospitality I will never forget my beautiful and generous Mayan family in Aguacate who went above and beyond in hosting me.
-You can read more about it on my blog here.

 Wildlife and nature at its best